kitschpatrol/itson/readme.md

 Itson does the following each time it runs:

 1. **Read** a configuration file and **register** any new configuration settings with the operating system. \
-   _For now, this amounts to scheduling itson's own launch on future startups._
+   _For now, this amounts to scheduling itson's own launch on future startups and registering any scheduled tasks specified in the configuration._

 2. **Check** for available updates to exhibit applications, prompting for credentials if necessary. \
    _For now, this is limited to checking for new releases on GitHub, and follows [semver](https://semver.org/) rules.
 The latest release is selected by default, or a semver-compatible version constraint or range may be specified in the application's configuration.
 GitHub credentials are requested interactively as needed and securely stored for subsequent use._